Zacharyjpeter/coding-journal/journal.md

 <strong>Reviewed:</strong> How to use an anchor element to link text.
 The key is to leave opening tag open, set attribute, use ">", insert visible text here, THEN close the element with a closing tag.
 Syntax is important!
 <br>
 <br>
 <strong>Learned:</strong> How to add a footer, header, doctype, language, and meta attributes.
 HTML5 uses the UTF-8 encoding so browsers can translate the text correctly.
 Thankfully I've been watching CS50 to know a little of what this means.
+Also, started the CSS modules because I couldn't wait.
+Learned how to use text align property!
 <br>
 <br>
 <strong>Update!</strong>